nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## Quick Start

-0. Ensure you have Java version `1.8.0_60` or later installed in your Computer.
+0. Ensure you have Java version `1.8.0_60` or above installed in your Computer.

-   > Agendum will not work with earlier versions of Java 8.
+   > Take note that Agendum might not work with earlier versions of Java 8.

 1. Download the latest `Agendum.jar` from the [releases](../../../releases) tab.

-2. Copy the file to the folder you want to use as the home folder for Agendum.
+2. Copy Agendum.jar to the folder you want to use as the home.

 3. Double-click the file to start Agendum.
-The GUI should appear in a few seconds.
+The GUI should appear promptly.

 4. Type a command in the command box and press <kbd>Enter</kbd> to execute it.

    e.g. typing **`help`** and pressing <kbd>Enter</kbd> will list some information about commands.

-5. Here are some commands you can try:
+5. Go ahead and try some of the commands listed below!
    * **`add`**` Go to shopping mall` : adds a task with description `Go to shopping mall` to Agendum.
    * **`delete`**` 3` : deletes the 3rd task shown in the current list
-   * **`list`** : lists all tasks
+   * **`list`** : lists all uncompleted tasks
    * **`exit`** : exits Agendum

-6. Refer to the [Features](#features) section below for more details of each command.
+6. You can refer to the [Features](#features) section below for more details of each command.

 &nbsp;

 ## Features

 > **Command Format**
 > * Words in `UPPER_CASE` are the parameters.
-> * Items in `SQUARE_BRACKETS` are optional.
+> * Parameters in `SQUARE_BRACKETS` are optional.
-> * Items with `...` after them can have multiple instances.
+> * Parameters with `...` after them can have multiple instances.
 > * The order of parameters is fixed.
-> * Commands are not case-sensitive e.g `list` will match `List`
+> * Commands and parameters are not case-sensitive e.g `list` will match `List`

 #### Viewing help : `help`

-If you need some more information about the features available, you can use the `help` command.<br>
+If you need some reminder or more information about the features available, you can use the `help` command.

 Format: `help`
 > Help is also shown if an incorrect command is entered e.g. `run`

 #### Adding a task: `add`